 We are unapologetically abolitionists: Our goal is for animals to be left in peace to go about their lives.
 But what many critics (and supporters) of PETA don’t realize is that we’re also pragmatic.
 We’re willing to work with companies—even the ones we publicly criticize for their treatment of animals.
 After two years of negotiations with—and more than 400 demonstrations against—McDonald’s worldwide, it became the first fast-food chain to agree to make basic welfare improvements for farmed animals.
 Within a year, Burger King and Wendy’s followed suit; and within two years, major grocers like Safeway, Kroger, and Albertson’s had also agreed to adopt stricter guidelines in order to improve the lives of animals slaughtered for food.
 Multiply those small changes by the billions of animals used annually, and that’s a lot of suffering abated.

 We persuaded Mobil, Texaco, Pennzoil, Shell, and other oil companies to cover their exhaust stacks to prevent millions of birds and bats from flying into them, becoming trapped, and burning alive.
 Following our campaign against General Motors’s use of live pigs and ferrets in car-crash tests, all such gruesome and deadly experiments on animals stopped worldwide.
-When PETA began, people thought a vegan was someone who lived in Las Vegas.

 It’s no coincidence that after years of non-stop PETA pressure, Ringling Bros. circus is eliminating its elephant acts.
 Nor is it happenstance that SeaWorld is fighting to keep its dead business model alive in the face of public condemnation.
 When PETA was founded, the cosmetics industry insisted that animal tests were indispensable.
 Today, more than 1,500 companies refuse to test their products on animals, and many forward-thinking scientists are using only sophisticated non-animal methods to study diseases and lifesaving techniques.